Jorge Basadre: Historia de la República del Perú

 Basadre's most important work is his Historia de la República del Perú (History of the Republic of Peru), first published as a single volume in 1939.
 It grew in size with every new edition until reaching sixteen volumes in the 6th edition of 1968.
 By that time it covered with rigorous detail Peruvian history from Independence in 1821 until the death of president Luis Miguel Sánchez Cerro in 1933.
 Basadre supplemented this work in 1971, with the publication of Introducción a las bases documentales para la Historia de la República del Perú, a thorough review of primary sources about the republican history of Peru.

 This work has been published since Basadre's death in 1980 by important publishers, such as La República and El Comercio, among others, being expanded until more recent times.
 It is considered the most important work of Peru's republican history, with its divisions of history on different eras being considered as a standard at a national level.

 Death and legacy

 Jorge Basadre died on 29 June 1980, in the city of Lima at the age of 77.
+His body was taken from the Clínica San Borja to his house at Orrantia Avenue (renamed in his honour) in San Isidro, where his wake took place.

 A Peruvian University is named after him, Jorge Basadre Grohmann National University in Tacna.
 Since 1991, when the nuevo sol became the official currency of Peru, his portrait has appeared on the S/.
 100 banknote.
 In 2008 a province that bears his name in his honor was created in Tacna.